-A list of the shareholders entitled to vote at the Annual Meeting may be examined during regular business hours at our executive offices, 100 Cherokee Cove Drive, Vonore, Tennessee 37885, during the ten-day period preceding the meeting.
+Consider and act upon such other business as may properly come before the Annual Meeting or any hours at our executive offices, 100 Cherokee Cove Drive, Vonore, Tennessee 37885, during the ten-day period preceding the meeting.
 To access this list during the Annual Meeting, instructions will follow as needed.